emkpmg-zz/python/session_3/exercises/exercises_3.md

 # Session 3 Exercises
 ## Section A
-1. Create the following list of items: Apples, Cherries, Pears, Pineapple, Peaches, Mango
-2. Add "Grapes" to the list
-3. Change "Pears" to "Strawberries"
-4. Remove "Apples" from the list
-5. Print out the current length of the list
-6. Loop through the list and print out all items
-7. Order the list alphabetically
-8. Print out all the items again
+1. Print 10 random numbers
+2. Keep asking the user to enter a number until they enter the number 7, then print "Wow lucky number 7!"
+    - Rewrite so that the number being guessed is a random value from 1 to 10
+3. The area of a rectangle is width multiplied by height.
+Ask the user to enter a width and height in cm, then print the area to the complete square metre
+4. Ask the user for a password, if they enter the password "qwerty123", print "You have successfully logged in".
+If they get it wrong, print "Password failure" and then ask them to enter it again.
+Only allow them to enter the password wrong 3 times before printing "System Locked!"
+5. Rock, Paper, Scissors - Create a simple rock, paper, scissors game which is run against computer

 ## Section B
 1. Create the following dictionary for an apple: Type = "Bramley", Price = 0.39, Colour = "Green"
-2. Add the best before date to the Dictionary
+2. Add the best before date to the dictionary
 3. Change the price to 0.41
 4. Set the apple to be on offer using a Boolean
 5. Print out all the key/value pairs of the apple
-6. The offer has now expired, remove the key/value from the Dictionary
+6. The offer has now expired, remove the key/value from the dictionary

 ## Section C
 1. Ask the user to enter a persons name, if they enter a name, ask for the persons age.
 Store this information in a dictionary inside a list.
 Continue to ask for names until no name is given.
 Then print out all of the names and ages collected